reflectoring/reflectoring.github.io/_posts/2020-07-26-request-response.md

 We declare `RabbitConverterFuture` as return type of the method `convertSendAndReceiveAsType()`.
 Then we add an `ListenableFutureCallback` to the `RabbitConverterFuture`.
 From this place, we can continue proceeding without waiting for the response.
-The `ListenableFutureCallback` will be called, when the response is in the queue.
+The `ListenableFutureCallback` will be called, when the response is in the callback queue.

 Both approaches with using a `ListenableFuture` and registering a callback doesn't require changes on the server-side.